leighmcculloch/spiffy/README.md

 # spiffy
-A simple to use markdown to HTML and PDF terminal application.
+A simple to use markdown to HTML and PDF command line app.

-Supports Github flavored markdown and great for converting large numbers of documents into professional PDFs using ERB/HAML templates and CSS.
+Supports Github flavored markdown and great for converting single or many documents into professional PDFs using ERB/HAML templates and CSS.

 ## Install